Dune (1984 film): Lynch's screenplay and direction

 In 1981, the nine-year film rights were set to expire.
-De Laurentiis renegotiated the rights from the author, adding to them the rights to the Dune sequels (written and unwritten).
-He then showed the book to Sid Sheinberg, president of MCA, the then parent company of Universal City Studios, which approved the book.
-After seeing The Elephant Man, producer Raffaella De Laurentiis decided that David Lynch should direct the movie.
+De Laurentiis renegotiated the rights from the author, adding to them the rights to the Dune sequels, written and unwritten.
+He then showed the book to Sid Sheinberg, president of MCA, the parent company of Universal City Studios, which approved the book.
+After seeing The Elephant Man (1980), producer Raffaella De Laurentiis decided that David Lynch should direct the movie.
 Around that time, Lynch received several other directing offers, including Return of the Jedi.
 De Laurentiis contacted Lynch, who said he had not heard of the book.
 After reading it and "loving it", he met with De Laurentiis and agreed to direct the film.
 Lynch worked on the script for six months with Eric Bergren and Christopher De Vore.
-The team yielded two drafts of the script before they split over creative differences.
-Lynch subsequently worked on five more drafts.
-Initially, Lynch had scripted out Dune across two films, but eventually was condensed into a single film.
+The team yielded two drafts of the script and split over creative differences.
+Lynch then worked on five more drafts.
+Initially, Lynch had scripted Dune across two films, but eventually it was condensed into a single film.

-Virginia Madsen said in 2016 that she was signed for three films, as the producers "thought they were going to make Star Wars for grown-ups."
+While De Laurentiis looked for a young actor for the film; Tom Cruise, Kevin Costner, Lewis Smith, Zach Galligan, Michael Biehn, Kenneth Branagh and Val Kilmer either auditioned or were screen-tested for the role of Paul.
+Kilmer was the top choice for the role until MacLachlan screen-tested.
+Aldo Ray was cast as Gurney Halleck, but due to his alcoholism was replaced with Stewart.
+Glenn Close tested for the role of Lady Jessica, but lost to Annis.
+Helena Bonham Carter was originally cast as Princess Irulan, but she left due to scheduling conflicts with A Room with a View.
+Madsen said in 2016 that she was signed for three films, as the producers "thought they were going to make Star Wars for grown-ups."

 On March 30, 1983, with the 135-page sixth draft of the script, Dune finally began shooting.
 It was shot entirely in Mexico, mostly at Churubusco Studios; De Laurentiis said this was due in part to the favorable exchange rate to get more value for their production budget, and that no studio in Europe had the expansive capabilities they needed for the production.
 With a budget over $40–42 million, Dune required 80 sets built on 16 sound stages, and had a total crew of 1,700, with over 20,000 extras.
 Many of the exterior shots were filmed in the Samalayuca Dune Fields in Ciudad Juárez, Chihuahua.
 Filming ran for at least six months into September 1983, plagued by various production problems such as failing electricity or communication lines due to the country's infrastructure, or health-related problems with their cast and crew.